APN-Pucky/hPMML/CONTRIBUTING.md

 ### Benchmarks

-*cPMML* focuses on high performance, both in terms of memory and scoring time.
+*hPMML* focuses on high performance, both in terms of memory and scoring time.

 For this reason maintainers may reject your contribution in case it has too big impact on performance.